Meteor Showers in September 2025: When & Where to See?

 About Aurigids

-The Aurigids is a minor meteor shower.
-The parent body of the Aurigids is comet Kiess (C/1911 N1).
-The most recent outbursts of the Aurigids were registered in 2007 and 2019: the shower produced 30-50 meteors per hour.
+The Aurigids are a minor meteor shower with occasional outbursts of activity.
+Their parent body is comet Kiess (C/1911 N1).
+The most recent outburst of the Aurigids was registered in 2021: the shower produced 80-100 meteors within a brief period of about 1 hour.

 September 9: September Epsilon Perseids